 Guidelines for contributors are provided below and on the Drama Australia website.
 Past editions can be viewed on this link on the Drama Australia website.

-For further questions about contributing to ADEM, please contact the editor:
+For further questions about contributing to ADEM, please a member of the editorial team:

 Co-editor: Danielle Hradsky email@example.com

 Contributions should be sent by email by 31st August 2023

 To access the guidelines for contributions, please click here:

 When submitting a contribution you MUST also sign a release form, which can be found HERE.